How Brands Can Run Brilliant Instagram AR Filter Campaigns [In 2023]

 Swipe the icons left until you come to the magnifying glass

 Tap the magnifying glass to open the Instagram Effects Gallery

-How to add your Filter to one of your Instagram Stories
+How to share your AR Filter using Instagram reels

 Using Owned, Earned and Paid channels to distribute your Filter